 The planning system shall evaluate the resulting orbit when needed to obtain the position at a given time.

 Data Type: OrbitalPosition

 Overview

-An OrbitalPosition represents a Position that is defined with respect to some mission-specific orbit.
-The conventions used to derive the orbitNumber and orbitAngle follow from a mission-specific definition.
+An OrbitalPosition represents a Position that is defined with respect to some mission specific orbit.
+The conventions used to derive the orbitNumber and orbitAngle follow from a mission specific definition.